 Dr. Parker’s journey resonates deeply with me, because once upon a time I was also antichoice.
-Raised in Southern Ohio, I subscribed to a black and white understanding of Christianity that judged and condemned most anyone who didn’t support my narrow understanding of the Bible or my faulty notions of good Christian living, primarily LGBTQ people and abortion supporters.
+Raised in Southern Ohio, I subscribed to a black and white understanding of Christianity that judged and condemned most anyone who didn’t support my narrow understanding of the Bible or my faulty notions of good Christian living.
+This, of course, included contempt toward LGBTQ people and abortion supporters.

 But I’m a firm believer that people can change.

-After coming to terms with my rape, I began to rethink my faith, which was based on dogmatic certitude and nothing that resembled actual faithfulness – you know, things like compassion, doubt, wonder, and mystery.
+After getting raped in college, I seriously began to rethink my faith, which was based on dogmatic certitude and nothing that resembled actual faithfulness – things like compassion, doubt, wonder, and mystery.
 And I came to understand the value of consent and choice, to honor people’s stories and lived experiences, and to recognize that the abortion debate is not so black and white.